RapidfireStudiosDigital/rapidfirestudiosdigital/README.md

 ![Cover image](./cover.png)

-### Welcome
+### Rapidfire Studios

-Rapidfire Studios is a full service digital agency providing design, branding, development, and support services.
+We are a full service digital agency providing design, branding, development, and support services.
 We leverage a modern web technical stack to accommodate diverse client needs and provide stable solutions in a modern digital business age.